-6. Specific skills ac quired Professional skills Time and space analyses of molecular diversity The origin and evolution of Europe's biodiversity The role of molecular biogeography in conservation biology Integration of interdisciplinary disciplines Transversal Learning advanced methods in the field of Biology skills Development of interdisciplinary creative thinking Application of theoretical knowledge in the practice of biodiversity conservation
+Professional/essential competencies Time and space analyses of molecular diversity The origin and evolution of Europe's biodiversity The role of molecular biogeography in conservation biology Integration of interdisciplinary disciplines Transversal competencie s Learning advanced methods in the field of Biology Development of interdisciplinary creative thinking Application of theoretical knowledge in the practice of biodiversity conservation

-7. Discipline objectives (based on the acquired competencies grid)
+7. Objectives of the discipline (outcome of the acquired competencies)

-7.1 The general objective of the discipline The general objective of the discipline is the interdisciplinary approach of the spatial projection of biodiversity, with the presentation of the main historical and geological processes that have contributed to the current biodiversity structure.
-Phylogeography is one of the youngest integrative disciplines that contributes to a better understanding of the evolution and structuring of the present biodiversity, using methods to investigate genealogical lines between populations using different molecular makers.
+7.1 General objective of the discipline The general objective of the discipline is the interdisciplinary approach to the spatial projection of biodiversity, with the presentation of the main historical and geological processes that have contributed to the current biodiversity structure.
+Phylogeography is one of the youngest integrative disciplines that contribute to a better understanding of the evolution and structuring of the present biodiversity, using methods to investigate genealogical lines between populations using different molecular makers.
 The main role of phylogeography is to establish the links between the historical evolution of populations, such as population expansion, the bottle-neck effect, secular migration phenomena, vicariance with the current spatial structure (biogeography) of species and populations, which we will discuss in detail within the discipline.
-7.2 Specific objectives The specific objectives of the discipline is to present the most widespread methods in phylogeography, with the approach of current topics.
-The discipline is divided into two separate but interconnected chapters, through an integrative approach.
-In the first part we present the most important analytical tools using in modern phylogeography, the spatial-temporal distribution of genes and the most important historical and geological factors that are the cause of these structures.
-The second part is intended to be a brief introduction to molecular biogeography, with selected case studies that contribute to a better visualization of current genetic structures of biodiversity of Europe.
+7.2 Specific objective of the discipline The specific objectives of the discipline are to present the most widespread methods in phylogeography, with the approach of current topics.
+Through an integrative approach, the discipline has two separate but interconnected chapters.
+In the first part, we present the most important analytical tools used in modern phylogeography, the spatial-temporal distribution of genes, and the most important historical and geological factors that cause these structures.
+The second part is intended to be a brief introduction to molecular biogeography, with selected case studies that contribute to a better visualization of current genetic structures of the biodiversity of Europe.
 The ultimate goal of the course will be a better understanding of the speciation process, extinctions, and the effects of continental past events or glaciations on current biodiversity in the face of ongoing major changes in the environment.